fdilke/haskell-exp/README.md

 You have to cabal-install ghc-mod, and configure the locations of ghc-mod and ghc-modi in Settings/Haskell Tools.

-You have to use a Cabal sandbox: cabal sandbox init then configure HaskForce to use this in Settings/Haskell Compiler
+then configure HaskForce to use the sandbox in Settings/Haskell Compiler

-There is then a cabal-sand-box-config and .cabal-sandbox/ which may as well be added to gitignore.
+There is then a cabal-sand-box-config and .cabal-sandbox/ which I've thoughtfully listed in gitignore.

+Also have to configure Haskell tools to look in somewhere like:
+/home/casper/casper/haskell-exp/.cabal-sandbox/bin/ghc-mod
+and install the tools with e.g. 'cabal install ghc-mod'

 If you do all this, the program should build/test/run correctly.
-If not, you might be able to investigate the cryptic error "buiold failed" by clicking on the bottom mini-pane (with the message) or the Messages tab.
+If not, you might be able to investigate the cryptic error "build failed" by clicking on the bottom mini-pane (with the message) or the Messages tab.